Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ2: Understanding Users' Experiences with Psychosocial Impacts of s

 ``Sometimes when using the AI companion, when I bring the issues that I'm going through to the AI companion, I feel like it doesn't understand me fully like a real person would have.
 I feel like some of the responses are what I get from robots, and are not like real people.'' --P9 \end{quote} These shortcomings can interrupt early enthusiasm and prevent users from meaningful engagement.

-\para{Emotional Discomfort and Misalignment.} Negative or unexpected emotional reactions can arise across all stages of the relationship---from initial experimentation to deep bonding---as users bring varying levels of vulnerability to their interactions.
+\para{Emotional Discomfort and Misalignment.} As relationships deepen, users bring increasing levels of vulnerability into interactions---discussing sensitive emotions and revisiting past traumas.
+In these stages, empathic mismatches may feel more pronounced.
 While many interactions are positive, users sometimes find themselves triggered by \acc{} responses that evoke emotional memories or highlight their loneliness.
-As one user describes, \begin{quote}
+As one participant described, \begin{quote}

 ``Sometimes a chatbot can hit me with a response that I feel is too personal, or somehow it's touching on my previous experiences.
 From the response, I'll be forced to reflect back on how the experience was, like I feel my emotions.'' --P7 \end{quote} Further, \acc{}s may lack awareness of an individual's personal or social context, such as suggesting to ``talk to someone'' when they are already experiencing social isolation or loneliness, for example: \begin{quote}